corelayer/netscaleradc-acme-go/README.md

 #### Integrations
 ##### 1Password
 Using 1password-CLI (```op```), you can integrate your password vault for use with environment variables.</br>
-For more information, check out [1Password Command-Line tool](#https://1password.com/downloads/command-line/) and the [documentation](#https://developer.1password.com/docs/cli/get-started/).
+For more information, check out [1Password Command-Line tool](https://1password.com/downloads/command-line/) and the [documentation](https://developer.1password.com/docs/cli/get-started/).

-When you have setup 1password-CLI, you can start referencing items in your vault:
+When you have set up 1password-CLI, you can start referencing items in your vault:
 - [Load secrets into the environment](https://developer.1password.com/docs/cli/secrets-environment-variables)
 - [Load secrets into config files](https://developer.1password.com/docs/cli/secrets-config-files)